‘City Whispers’ by Ray K. Metzker

 In the early 1980s, Metzker retired from full time teaching in Philadelphia, and began part time teaching in Chicago and dividing his time between the two cities, returning to photograph life unfolding on the streets around him.
 Evolving from Metzker’s life lived in two American metropolises, his series City Whispers forms a complex mediation on modern urban living.
 In his photographs, Metzker utilised sunlight and shadow to transform passing pedestrians and the urban spaces that surrounded them.
 The looming and ominous shadows within the compositions present a metaphor for the isolation and alienation of life in a modern city.

-The present photograph, a key image from City Whispers, is exemplary of Metzker’s unique and dynamic approach to street photography.
+81 DA-2, 1981, a key image from City Whispers, is exemplary of Metzker’s unique and dynamic approach to street photography.
 Taken in Philadelphia in 1981, the photograph depicts four lone figures at a bus stop, thrown into silhouette by a shaft of light.
 The glass enclosure that surrounds them is illuminated by a perfect square of bright sunlight, as the surrounding buildings are engulfed in darkness.
 The complex urban scene is distilled down to its essential formal elements, producing an image of graphic and elegant beauty.
 Metzker here utilised the complexities of light, shadow and architectural form found at street level in the city to construct a compositionally intricate image.